sf-wdi-31/mergesort/readme.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- explain the steps to create a recursive algorithm.
+- explain three steps to create a recursive algorithm.
 - describe the merge sort algorithm and a merge algorithm.
 - write a pseudocode version of merge sort and a JavaScript version of merge sort.
 - determine the runtime (in big-`O()` notation) for merge sort.